SurajSonawane2415/MazeBlaze/documention/README.md

 ### Protection against Reverse Voltage :

 In the MazeBlaze Board, we use diodes to shield against reverse voltage in the power line.
-12V Motor line, MCU and buck regulator have been separated with SS34 and SS24 schottky diodes respectively.
+12V Motor line, MCU, and buck regulator have been separated with SS34 and SS24 schottky diodes respectively.

 ### QTR-8RC line following reflectance IR sensor array :